The link in question was referenced by Slashdot.

 So, if all the humans die, the machines go on, just with really jittery interaction with their world.
 Painful and frustrating, but survivable indeed.
 Obviously they had this problem before and they understand it.
 Why else would they enslave the humans to be co-processors.

 Therefore the real function of humans is as "Neuro-Reckoning" processors.
 So, the next question is: why destroy Zion and let Neo live and repopulate Zion all over again?
 At the risk of reading way too much into the dialog of a movie, let's look at the dialog one more time.
-Just before the "level of survival" comment The Architect says:
+Just before the "level of survival" comment, The Architect says:

 Architect: But, rest assured, this will be the sixth time we have destroyed it.
 And we have become exceedingly efficient at it.
 The function of the One is now to return to the source allowing a temporary dissemination of the code you carry reinserting the prime program after which you will be required to select from the matrix 23 individuals, 16 female 7 male, to rebuild Zion.

 What the heck does "temporary dissemination of the code you carry" mean?
 I wondered that.
 The only possible explanation of "code you carry" I can think of, because Neo is really a live human, is DNA.
 The "dissemination of the code" likely means making babies and spreading his genetic code.
 Why this?
-I think it might mean that the machines recycle the human population and seed it with the genetic code of the individual who as the best innate "Neuro-Reckoning" or predictive speed and accuracy.
+I think it might mean that the machines recycle the human population and seed it with the genetic code of the individual who as the best innate "Neuro-Reckoning Processor" based on predictive speed and accuracy.
 Neo was chosen because of an accident of his genetics.
 An accident of how his brain worked.
 His DNA contains the "prime program".
 Returning to "the source", I believe, means going to a special place in the physical world where he will deposit a portion of his DNA (or maybe a part of his brain) which will then be processed and injected into the next generation of human co-processors.
-The machine world knew about him and nurtured him and then allowed Morpheus to come and get him as a precursor to destroy and repopulate the humans in a massive breeding effort ("this will be the sixth time we have destroyed it") to create, through a pure genetic algorithm, the best "Neuro-Reckoning" processor they could get to make their "online" experience as smooth as possible.

 Ok ... so why don't the machines just build neural network based "Neuro-Reckoning" co-processors and dispose of those pesky humans?
 Good question.
 Perhaps there is something special about how human brains work that the machines could not figure out.
 Perhaps they tried and failed.